Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Sorry about that.

-Um it's a big part of one of the things that you've been advocating for for a while.
+It's a big part of one of the things that you've been advocating for for a while.

-And by the way, I only discovered you after you reached out once we heard Scott Adams situation.
+And by the way, I only discovered you after you reached out once we heard Scott Adams' situation.

-So I'm just discovering your work.
+So I'm just discovering new work.

 Is this a conversation where you're coming in with knowledge about how the other person has behaved or without knowledge?